aio-libs/aiosmtpd/README.rst

 You need at least Python 3.4 to use this library.
 Python 3.3 might work if you install the standalone `asyncio <https://pypi.python.org/pypi/asyncio>`__ library, but this combination is untested.
+Python 3.5 or newer is required for SSL support.

 License